John Cho talks Searching, Star Trek and Sundance

+The movie Searching is a gripping thriller told in an extraordinary way.

-At the Sundance Film Festival in January, first-time feature film director Aneesh Chaganty won two awards for his film Searching, which stars John Cho and Debra Messing.
-Searching follows a father, played by Cho, trying to find his missing daughter -- but what makes the film truly inventive is that it only uses screens (laptops and phones) to tell the story.
-CNET's review of Searching describes the movie as "being edge-of-the-seat tense and enormously funny."
+Starring John Cho and Debra Messing, it follows a father, played by Cho, trying to find his missing daughter.
+What makes the film truly inventive is that it uses only laptop and phone screens to drive the story.
+CNET's review of Searching hails the movie as "edge-of-the-seat tense and enormously funny."

-Searching opens in a limited release Aug.
-24. Last week, Chaganty visited CNET along with his co-writer Sev Ohanian and the film's star, John Cho.
-We discussed the insane undertaking of making a movie that takes place entirely on screens.
+Last week, John Cho visited CNET, along with co-writer and director Aneesh Chaganty, and co-writer Sev Ohanian.
+We discussed the insane undertaking of making a movie that takes place solely on screens.

 "This movie isn't an indictment on technology," said Chaganty.
 "It's just, in a weird way, showing that we live our lives on screens by the pure fact that we're able to tell a story about a dad looking for his kid on screens."

-During the interview, I pitched John Cho on a new movie called Sulu: A Star Trek Story.
+During the interview, I pitched John Cho on a new movie focused on his character Sulu in the rebooted Star Trek franchise -- Sulu: A Star Trek Story.
 His reaction: "If Solo, why not Sulu?"

+Searching opens in a limited release on Friday.
+First-time feature film director Chaganty already won two awards for Searching, at the Sundance Film Festival in January.

 Here's an edited transcript of our conversation.